Gault Millau: Differences from Michelin

 There has been discussion about which guide is more important, the Michelin Guide or the Gault-Millau.
 In the 1970s the Michelin's continued conservative support of traditional haute cuisine was challenged by the support of nouvelle cuisine by the Gault-Millau.
 Michelin is more popular and therefore more influential, while Gault Millau has been considered more food-focused due to the main system being based purely on the quality of the food.
-Gault Millau has guides for various other countries, including Netherlands, Belgium & Luxembourg, Switzerland, Germany, Austria, and Poland.
+Gault Millau has guides for various other countries, including Netherlands, Belgium and Luxembourg, Switzerland, Germany, Austria, Serbia and Poland.

-Roughly speaking, Michelin * restaurants have an average Gault-Millau score of 15.5; ** restaurants have an average of 17.5; and *** restaurants have an average score of 18.75.
+Roughly speaking, Michelin one-star restaurants have an average Gault-Millau score of 15.5, two-star restaurants have an average of 17.5, and three-star restaurants have an average score of 18.75.
 The majority of Gault-Millau scored restaurants have no Michelin stars.
-Michelin and Gault-Millau scores don't always agree: * restaurants can score as low as 12 and as high as 18 on the Gault-Millau rating.
+Michelin and Gault-Millau scores do not always agree: one-star restaurants can score as low as 12 and as high as 18 on the Gault-Millau rating.